 Teradata UNION vs. UNION ALL

-What is the difference between UNION and UNION all in Teradata?
+What sets UNION apart from UNION ALL in Teradata?

 SELECT col1 FROM TheTable1 UNION SELECT col1 FROM TheTable2;